Detection of presence and number of persons by a Wi-Fi signal: a practical RSSI-based approach: Introduction

 The usage of Wi-Fi signals for establishing the presence of one or more persons inside a room or an open space can be of great practical interest, in particular when no active cooperation of persons is assumed (people do not have to carry their own Wi-Fi devices).
 A more challenging problem is that of counting the exact number of such persons, and to date it has been studied in dominantly two different directions.
-The first approach for counting uses only information about the signal strength on the detector, i.e,. the Received Signal Strength Indicator (RSSI) value read by the detector.
-The so-called Channel State Information (CSI) provides for an alternative route, as it offers a much richer description of the signal, but is at the same time much more complex in practical terms.
-We now first provide with a brief overview of relevant works in both directions.
+The first approach for counting uses only information about the signal strength on the detector, i.e,. the RSSI value read by the detector.
+The CSI provides for an alternative route, as it offers a much richer description of the signal, but is at the same time much more complex in practical terms.
+We now first provide with a brief overview of relevant works in both directions (with emphasis on RSSI-based studies).